-Background
+Chapter 2 Background

-Understanding residents' attitudes to tourism
+2.1 Understanding residents' attitudes to tourism

-Whilst few studies have specifically addressed the impact of cruise ships on small communities, there have been a number of studies on more general tourism development and its impacts on rural communities.
+Although few studies have specifically addressed the impact of cruise ships on small communities, there have been a number of studies on more general tourism development and its impacts on rural communities.
 Studies on the social impacts of tourism, for example, have reported negative perceptions around increased noise, litter, traffic, crime, overcrowding and tourism-induced price increases (Rothman, 1978); positives include improvements in local infrastructure (Belisle & Hoy, 1980), increased employment opportunities (Milman & Pizam, 1988) and increased recreational opportunities (Davis, Allen & Cosenza, 1988).

 Attitudes and perceptions towards tourism development have been found to be influenced by the distance of residence/dwelling from the tourist zone, the length of one's residence and age.
 Sometimes attachment to a place or community is related to greater support for tourism (Davis et al., 1988), and sometimes it is related to less support for tourism (McCool & Martin, 1994).
 Similarly, in some cases residents who have more contact with tourists are positive about tourism (Rothman, 1978), and in other cases they are negative about tourism (Pizam, 1978).
-In some places, for example, residents living closer to areas of higher or heavy tourism concentration have been found to be more positive about tourism (Belise & Hoy, 1980; Sheldon & Var, 1984).
+In some places, for example, residents living closest to areas of tourism concentration have been found to be more positive about tourism (Belise & Hoy, 1980; Sheldon & Var, 1984).
 In other cases such residents are more negative than those living farther away (Keogh, 1990).

 There is one important area in which patterns appear consistent: that of economic dependency or personal benefits gained from tourism.
 In almost all cases, economic dependency (e.g., employment in tourism) was positively related to support for tourism and for tourism growth (Glasson, 1994; Husbands, 1989; Lankford & Howard, 1994; Madrigal, 1993; Prentice, 1993; Pizam, 1978; Rothman, 1978).
 These results suggest that attitudes towards tourism follow some kind of equity or social exchange function (Ap 1990; Lankford & Howard, 1994).
 According to Pearce, Moscardo and Ross (1996), however, one striking conclusion that can be drawn from the many surveys of community perceptions of tourism is that there are few consistent relationships or patterns.
-This point is reinforced in several other reviews of this material (Ap, 1990; King, Pizam & Milman, 1993; Lankford & Howard, 1994; Milman & Pizam, 1988).
+This point is reinforced in several other reviews of this material (Ap, 1990; King, Pizam & Milman, 1993; Lankford & Howard, 1988).

 A 2003 Lincoln University study examined the impact of tourism on the Akaroa community via a telephone survey (Shone, Simmons & Fairweather, 2003).
-Over half of the 95 Akaroa residents surveyed indicated a desire to see more tourism in the township.
-An open-ended question asked respondents to identify benefits of tourism: 83 per cent reported economic benefits; 27 per cent employment benefits; 24 per cent improved facilities for locals; and nine per cent increased cultural interaction.
-The main problems and concerns reported were: strain on infrastructure (36% of respondents), increased congestion (20%), car parking (18%), rubbish and litter (13%), campervan dumping (10%), dangerous driving (8%), noisy vehicles (6%), seasonality (4%); four per cent of the sample reported no problems with tourism.
+Over half of the 95 Akaroa residents surveyed in 2003 indicated a desire to see more tourism in the township.
+An open-ended question asked respondents to identify benefits of tourism.
+Key among the benefits specified were economic benefits (83%); employment benefits (27%); improved facilities for locals (24%); and increased cultural interaction (9%).
+The main problems and concerns reported were: strain on infrastructure (36%), increased congestion (20%), car parking (18%), rubbish and litter (13%), campervan dumping (10%), dangerous driving (8%), noisy vehicles (6%), seasonality (4%); four per cent of the sample reported no problems with tourism.
 Akaroa residents were concerned about the impact of tourism on the natural environment, on infrastructure and the potential for the town's character and village atmosphere/ambience to be lost.
 There were also concerns, however, that tourist demand could wane in the future and that the seasonal nature of tourism in Akaroa could be exacerbated.

-Cruise tourism in New Zealand
+2.2 Cruise tourism in New Zealand